-- Audit and compliance results are closely monitored separately.
+- ➤ The most significant risks to the forecast come from the volatile relationships between economic and liability factors, and from difficulties in estimating the State Fiscal Year in which cash receipts from that liability will be received.
+These relationships can be greatly altered by numerous factors through time. - Audit and compliance results are closely monitored separately.
 While posing a substantial risk, adjusting this revenue source independently of baseline receipts helps to isolate the portion of receipts that is largely behavioral and administrative in nature, and not linked to economic fundamentals.
 This specific focus is a valuable risk management tool in projecting overall corporate franchise tax net receipts. - ➤ The estimated impacts of Tax Law changes introduce more risk still.
-This risk can stem from errors in the estimation, or from timing issues related to taxpayer awareness of and voluntary compliance with the new law. - > Error in the forecast of the corporate profits variable itself provides an additional risk to the corporate franchise tax estimate.
+This risk can stem from errors in the estimation, or from timing issues related to taxpayer awareness of and voluntary compliance with the new law. - Error in the forecast of the corporate profits variable itself provides an additional risk to the corporate franchise tax estimate.

-As a result, analyzing industry trends, monitoring the forecasts of other tax jurisdictions, constantly reevaluating the impact of large tax expenditures, and balancing risks resulting from audit and compliance receipts are quite important in adjusting DOB corporate franchise tax forecast.
+As a result, analyzing industry trends, monitoring the forecasts of other tax jurisdictions, constantly reevaluating the impact of large tax expenditures, and balancing risks resulting from audit and compliance receipts are necessary in adjusting the Division of the Budget econometric corporate franchise tax forecast.